KennyKangMPC/Kangqi.github.io/_pages/about.md

   - This following video shows the Winter-like sea ice dynamics with ice floes fracturing, forming, and welding
   	<video src="https://kennykangmpc.github.io/Kangqi.github.io/files/WinterIce.mp4" width="640" height="400" controls preload></video>
 * Deep Learning Sea Ice Tracking
-  - Stay tuned for updates!
+  - Codes can be found [here](https://github.com/KennyKangMPC/SeaIceDeepLearning)
+  - Keep Updating!
-* Coarse Scale Modeling and Conservation Law solver
+* Coarse Scale Modeling and Conservation Law solver(with cartesian grid implementation)
-  - Stay tuned for updates!
+  - Codes can be found [here](https://github.com/KennyKangMPC/CoarseScale-Solver)
+  - Keep Updating!
 * Metasurface-Integrated Buried-Heterostructure Quantum Cascade Lasers for Programmable Directional Lasing Emissions
   - This project is the final project of Physics 625, Advnaced Optics.
 In this project, my partner, Zerio Liu, and I presented a novel hybird laser system by combining the buried-heterostructure quantum cascade lasers (BH-QCLs) and a diffractive metalens consisting of cylindrical nanorods.
 This system could be used for programmable directional lasing emissions.
 The simulation was done by COMSOL and MATLAB.
 The report can be found [here](https://kennykangmpc.github.io/Kangqi.github.io/files/Physics_625_Final%20Report.pdf).
     <img src="https://kennykangmpc.github.io/Kangqi.github.io/images/optics.png">